-Regulation 15 sets the limit on the Chief Executive's authority to authorize expenditure.
+Regulation 15 sets the limit on the Chief Executive's authority to authorise expenditure.
 The current limits are £25,000 for operating expenditure and £50,000 for capital expenditure.
-The proposed change is to level up to £50,000 for either operating or capital expenditure.
+The proposed changes remove the distinction and level up to £50,000 for either operating or capital expenditure.
 In principle both operating and capital expenditure should be subject to the same degree of control.